locationtech/geomesa/docs/user/cassandra/usage.rst

 ``cassandra.catalog *``              String  The name of the GeoMesa catalog table (previously ``geomesa.cassandra.catalog.table``)
 ``cassandra.contact.point *``        String  The connection point for Cassandra, in the form ``<host>:<port>`` - for a default
-                                             local installation this will be ``localhost:9042`` ``cassandra.keyspace *``             String  The Cassandra keyspace to use (must exist already) ``cassandra.username``               String  Cassandra user ``cassandra.password``               String  Cassandra password
+                                             local installation this will be ``localhost:9042`` ``cassandra.local-datacenter *``     String  The Cassandra datacenter to prioritize for queries and load balancing ``cassandra.keyspace *``             String  The Cassandra keyspace to use (must exist already) ``cassandra.username``               String  Cassandra user ``cassandra.password``               String  Cassandra password